 The results are valid for your entire academic career at UCI.
 Please be advised that if you take the test more often than allowed, your new results will not be reported.

+Yes.
 Test registration is always required.
-You may register online, by phone or email.
+You may register by using the Register/Check Result portal on our website.